-Detailed job information displayed in the bottom pane
+Detailed job information displayed in the bottom right pane

-The details displayed in the bottom pane of the Manage Jobs page provide additional information for the job highlighted in the top pane.
-If you select multiple jobs, the details for the first selected job will be displayed.
+The details displayed in the bottom pane provide additional information for the job highlighted in the top pane.
+You can expand or collapse the bottom pane by clicking on the Job Highlights heading.